Health, Wellness, and Injury Prevention for MusiciansKeep yourself and your music making in top form!

-Chapters 12-13 of The Musician’s Way focus on self-care and injury prevention; the resources on this page complement that material.
+Chapters 12-13 of The Musician’s Way delve into self-care, occupational health, and injury prevention for musicians.
+The resources on this page complement that material.
 Note: before you make decisions about your health, consult a healthcare professional.

 Injury Prevention for Instrumentalists